 Wildlife in abundance

-The delta is also renowned for its fantastic birdlife, with little bee-eaters, malachite and giant kingfishers, slaty and black egrets, lesser and purple gallinules, and wattled cranes in the watery areas.
-There are Meyer's parrots, fierynecked nightjars and Hueglin's robin; from secretary birds to swallow-tailed bee-eaters, you won't be disappointed.
+The Delta is also renowned for its fantastic birdlife, with little bee-eaters, malachite and giant kingfishers, slaty and black egrets, lesser and purple gallinules, and wattled cranes in the watery areas.
+There are Meyer's parrots, fiery-necked nightjars and Heuglin's robin; from secretary birds to swallow-tailed bee-eaters, you won't be disappointed.

 The water that creates the Okavango Delta starts life as rain in the highlands of central Angola, some 1,100 kilometres away.